Graceful shutdown and zero downtime deployments in Kubernetes

 This is where the journey begins.

-The Pod definition is received and inspected by the API and subsequently stored in the database — etcd.
+The API receives and inspects the Pod definition and subsequently stored in the database — etcd.

 The Pod is also added to the Scheduler's queue.